Ten times yesterday. Eleven the day before. And it starts again today.

 UCSF Memory and Aging Center · Sage Journals 2024

-The most compassionate instinct—and the most unsustainable one.
+The most compassionate instinct, and the most unsustainable one.
 Many caregivers answer every call for months before reaching a breaking point.
 Research consistently identifies emotional exhaustion from repetitive calls as a primary driver of caregiver burnout.

 The calls rarely slow down.
 As the disease progresses, they typically increase in frequency and urgency.
-Answering every call is not a solution—it is a delay before collapse.
+Answering every call is not a solution.
+It is a delay before collapse.

 ResultBurnout compounds quietly, until you can't be present for anyone.